1 Salary

 There may be other costs you incur.
 If your family eats out often and you do not wish to leave your maid behind, you should expect to spend more on these family outings.
-Also, some employers may wish to pay for items such as telecommunication bills and other leisure activities that their maid participate in.
+Also, some employers may wish to pay for items such as telecommunication bills and other leisure activities that their maid participates in.
 This will add up.

 Total Recurring Costs Each Month*

-* Assuming a salary of $600 per month, working on two rest days and with concessionary levy.
+* Assuming a salary of $600 per month, working on two rest days and with the concessionary levy.